planetmint/PRPs/2/README.md

 The responsible editor of a branched PRP is the person who makes the branch.

-Branches, including added contributions, SHOULD be dedicated to the public domain using CC0 (just like the original BEP).
+Branches, including added contributions, SHOULD be dedicated to the public domain using CC0 (just like the original PRP).
 This means that contributors are guaranteed the right to merge changes made in branches back into their original PRPs.

 Technically speaking, a branch is a *different* PRP, even if it carries the same name.
 Branches have no special status except that accorded by the community.